-Castle is aware of the special considerations promulgated under Section 206(4)-3 (Cash Payments for Client Solicitations) of the Investment Advisers Act of 1940.
+Castle is aware of the special considerations promulgated under Section 206(4)-1 of the Investment Advisers Act of 1940.
 As such, appropriate disclosures shall be made, and all applicable Federal and State laws will be observed.
 Please refer to Item 14 Client Referrals and Other Compensation for further information.